We are currently NOT accepting guest posts. If you are interested in sponsored content, please contact us.

 Everyone has them, from National Geographic to the local newspaper.
 We want to publish your story as much as you want your hard work to appear on our site.
 But please understand … our readers are expecting consistency.

-Our articles are based on personal experience.
-That’s what our readers expect.
+Our readers expect stories to be based on personal experiences.
 We know you’ve seen some amazing places and done some incredible things.
 Tell us about them!

-- Articles must be a minimum of 1000 words (more is definitely better!) and must be written from your personal experience.
+- Word count – Articles must be a minimum of 1200 words (more is definitely better!) and must be written from your personal experience.

 Authorship (all about you!)

-- Send us a shot of your beautiful face so people can see who wrote the post!
+- Include a gravatar or shot of your beautiful face so people can see who wrote the post!

-- We want to promote you and your website so be sure to include a bio with links to your website and your social media accounts.
+- We want to promote you, so be sure to include links to your website and your social media accounts.

-Note to DMOs, tour companies, travel agencies, et al.
+Note to DMOs, tour companies, travel agencies, content mills, et al.

-We regret that we are unable to provide free publicity.
-As We Saw It is a business and should be treated as such; we deserve adequate financial compensation for publicizing your service.
+We would like to help you promote your destination, product or business.
+HOWEVER, we regret that we are unable to provide free publicity to businesses.
+As We Saw It is a business, just like yours, and should be treated as such.
+We deserve adequate financial compensation for publicizing your destination, website, or service.